Renovation Companies in Dubai – How to Choose for Best Fit Out Companies

 1. Visit Sanitary and Tile Shops

-Visit home hardware shops such as Bagno Design, RAK, Saniplex, Aquazone, and keep an eye out for contractors.
+Visit sanitary and tile shops like Bagno Design, RAK, Saniplex, Aquazone, and keep an eye out for contractors.
 They are frequent visitors to these shops, and can be easily identified by their fit out company logo on their shirt.

-Tip: Have a chat with the staff, and try to get a list of renovation contractors these shops do business with.
+Tip: Ask the staff for recommendations, they often know the most reliable renovation companies in Dubai.
+Try to get a list of renovation contractors these shops do business with.
 (See Left Image) It was a great way to shortlist potential contractors that may work for you.

-Nowadays, the first thing we do is Google, and look at Google reviews.
-This is a great way to discover people’s experience and avoid any mishaps.
+Google reviews are a good starting point, and a great way to discover people’s experience and avoid any mishaps.

 It’s a great way to get yourself familiar on how people renovate, and run a background check on potential contractors.

-In Dubai, there are homeowners who are passionate about sharing their renovation journey on Instagram… They showcase paint comparison, how they design a kitchen, and tag which renovation contractors they worked with.
+In Dubai, there are homeowners who are passionate about sharing their renovation journey on Instagram.
+Look for tagged contractors, before-and-after photos, and how they showcase paint comparison.

 Here are some of our favourites on Instagram:

-5. Pre-Screen Renovationi Contractors on Phone & in Person
+5. Pre-Screen Renovation Contractors on Phone & in Person

-Our experience with home renovation company in Dubai begin the moment we start talking with them, whether over WhatsApp, phone, or in person.
+Our experience with renovation companies in Dubai begin the moment we start talking with them, whether over WhatsApp, phone, or in person.
 Do they reply promptly?
 Do they respond well to questions?

 Some general questions to ask: